neumino/thinky/documentation/relations.md

-### Save, retrieve and delete

-_Simple save_
+### Save documents

+#### save

-The `save` command saves only the local document to the database and not the joined ones (including the links or foreign keys).
+The `save` command saves the local document to the database but does not the joined documents and does not copy (and save) the foreign keys and links.

-_Simple saveAll_
+Use `save` only when you want to save local changes of document.

+#### saveAll

-The `saveAll` command will save the local document to the database and its joined ones too.
-The foreign keys will be copied and saved too.
+The `saveAll` command will save the local document to the database and will recurse in joined documents to save them.

-The joined documents will be saved as long as they are not instances of a Model saved at a previous step.
+The foreign keys and links will be automatically saved by `thinky.

+_Note_: To avoid infinite recursion with circular references, `saveAll` will not recurse in a field containing document(s) of a previously saved model.

 _Example_: